hollandar/outrage-eventbus/README.md

 ```
 ISubscriber Subscribe<TMessage>(Func<Task> messageDelegate, bool subscribed = true) where TMessage: IMessage;
 ```
 Subscribe using a method delegate or lambda function.
-You do not receive the message instance, simply a notification that message of that type was received.
+You do not receive the message instance, simply a notification that a message of th type TMessage was received.
 returns: the subscriber instance.

 ```